ionide/FSharp.Analyzers.SDK/README.md

 Library used for building custom analyzers for FSAC / F# editors.

+F# analyzers are live, real-time, project based plugins that enables to diagnose source code and surface custom errors, warnings and code fixes into editor.
+Read more about analyzers here - https://medium.com/lambda-factory/introducing-f-analyzers-772487889429

 ## How to build

 1. Install requirements - .Net SDK 3.1